Introduction to Python Porgramming

 - Go to the official website: Python.org.

 - Run the installer.
-IMPORTANT: Ensure you check the box that says "Add Python to PATH" before clicking "Install Now."
+CRITICAL: Ensure you check the box that says "Add Python to PATH" before clicking "Install Now."
+If you miss this, your computer won't recognize Python commands!

 Step 2: Choosing Your Editor